 This is what the Kings have done in a decade.

 - The Kings traded Mike Bibby to Atlanta for four players.
 Two of the players are noteworthy for what happened to them later, after the Kings eventually got rid of them.
 Lorenzen Wright was murdered.
-Ty Lue is coaching the Cavs.
+Ty Lue is coaching the Clippers.

 - They drafted Tyreke Evans who was Rookie of the Year and of course, he was traded.
 They drafted Omri Casspi at the bottom of the first round in 2009.
 He was a good pick, a solid player who had a very good year in 2015-16.
 They traded him.

 - They drafted Hassan Whiteside and let him go after funneling him in and out the D-league.
 He signed a max deal with the Miami Heat.
+Now he’s back in Sac-town.

 - They drafted DeMarcus Cousins, despite red flags about maturity.
 They traded their All-Star so as not to pay him the supermax deal of $200 million.

 - They drafted Bismack Biyombo, a lottery pick, then traded him on draft night.
 He has seen more playoff action than Cousins.
-Biyombo signed a $72 million deal with Orlando.

 What about coaches?